willcrichton/rust-book/src/ch04-05-ownership-recap.md

 #}
 ```

 Another kind of undefined behavior is a **double-free** where memory is freed twice.
-Non-copyable data cannot be moved out of a reference to avoid double-frees, like in this case:
+Dereferences of references to non-copyable data do not have the @Perm{own} permission to avoid double-frees, like in this case:

 ```aquascope,interpreter,shouldFail,horizontal
 #fn main() {